Error processing SSI file

 Why we inspect facilities

-Dangerous waste compliance inspectors visit facilities to make sure that generators are handling, storing, and disposing of dangerous waste correctly.
-They have legal authority to inspect during normal business hours and may show up unannounced.
-An inspection usually takes about two to three hours.
+Dangerous waste compliance inspectors visit facilities to make sure that generators are handling, storing, and disposing of dangerous waste according to the regulations.
+They also help identify problems that might cause pollution.
+Preventing pollution in the first place is much easier and cheaper than trying to clean it up afterwards.
+Ecology inspectors have legal authority to inspect a facility during normal business hours and may show up unannounced.
+An inspection usually takes two to three hours.

 How we pick a facility to inspect